Meet Our Therapists

 Marc McShane PT, DPT, CSCS

-Marc is a native Philadelphian who joined the staff at Body Rebuilders in September of 2016.
-He completed his undergraduate degree in Interdisciplinary Health Services at Saint Joseph’s University, later going on to obtain his doctorate in physical therapy from Thomas Jefferson University.
-In addition to his practice as a physical therapist, Marc is also a Certified Strength & Conditioning Specialist through the National Strength & Conditioning Association.
-He enjoys all realms of physical therapy diagnosis and treatment, with special emphasis on orthopaedics, biomechanics, manual therapy, research, and pain science.
-His greatest accomplishments are connecting with people and helping them to move without pain.
-Most recently, Marc has published research in the Journal of Sports Health entitled The Relationship Between Body Positioning, Muscle Activity, and Spinal Kinematics in Cyclists With and Without Low Back Pain: A Systematic Review.
-In his spare time outside of the clinic, Marc is a runner, reader, writer, meditator, and novice powerlifter.
+Marc is a native Philadelphian who joined Body Rebuilders as physical therapist in September of 2016.
+He completed his undergraduate degree in Interdisciplinary Health Services at Saint Joseph's University, going on later to obtain his clinical doctorate in physical therapy from Thomas Jefferson University.
+He received advanced training in orthopaedics during his residency at the Temple University School of Health Professions and is a Board-Certified Clinical Specialist in Orthopaedic Physical Therapy.
+Marc enjoys all realms of physical therapy diagnosis and treatment, with special emphasis on orthopaedics, biomechanics, manual therapy, research, and chronic pain.
+Marc has published peer-reviewed research in the Journal of Sports Health and is a regular manuscript reviewer for several musculoskeletal health-related journals.
+In his spare time outside of the clinic, Marc enjoys hiking, weight lifting, running, and reading.